openmc.lib.Mesh

 This method works by raytracing repeatedly through the mesh to count the estimated volume of each material in all mesh elements.
 Three sets of rays are used: one set parallel to the x-axis, one parallel to the y-axis, and one parallel to the z-axis.

-New in version 0.15.0.
+Added in version 0.15.0.

 Changed in version 0.15.1: Material volumes are now determined by raytracing rather than by point sampling.

-- Parameters
+- Parameters:

 n_samples (int or 3-tuple of int) – Total number of rays to sample.
 The number of rays in each direction is determined by the aspect ratio of the mesh bounding box.
 When specified as a 3-tuple, it is interpreted as the number of rays in the x, y, and z dimensions.